awsdocs/aws-codedeploy-user-guide/doc_source/register-on-premises-instance-iam-session-arn.md

 **Set the AWS\_REGION Environment Variable \(Ubuntu Server and RHEL Only\)**

-If you are not running Ubuntu Server or RHEL on your on\-premises instance, skip this step and go directly to "Install the AWS CodeDeploy Agent \."
+If you are not running Ubuntu Server or RHEL on your on\-premises instance, skip this step and go directly to "Install the CodeDeploy Agent \."

-Install the AWS CodeDeploy agent on an Ubuntu Server or RHEL on\-premises instance and enable instance to update the AWS CodeDeploy agent whenever a new version becomes available\.
-You do this by setting the `AWS_REGION` environment variable on the instance to the identifier of one of the regions supported by AWS CodeDeploy\.
-We recommend that you set the value to the region where your AWS CodeDeploy applications, deployment groups, and application revisions are located \(for example, `us-west-2`\)\.
+Install the CodeDeploy agent on an Ubuntu Server or RHEL on\-premises instance and enable instance to update the CodeDeploy agent whenever a new version becomes available\.
+You do this by setting the `AWS_REGION` environment variable on the instance to the identifier of one of the regions supported by CodeDeploy\.
+We recommend that you set the value to the region where your CodeDeploy applications, deployment groups, and application revisions are located \(for example, `us-west-2`\)\.
 For a list of regions, see [Region and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#codedeploy_region) in the *AWS General Reference*\.

 To set the environment variable, call the following from the terminal: